Top Ilitch Holdings executive Chris Granger leaving the company

 Granger helped guide the company through the COVID-19 pandemic, which shut down sports for several months, and the concert industry for even longer.
 Granger's wife Jennifer worked with several local nonprofit organizations to help during the pandemic, including Forgotten Harvest, Matrix Human Services, Salvation Army, Lighthouse, Make-A-Wish and Heart 2 Hart.

-Chris Granger came to the Ilitches from the NBA's Sacramento Kings, with whom he was team president and spearheaded plans for their new arena, which opened in October 2016.
+Granger came to the Ilitches from the NBA's Sacramento Kings, with whom he was team president and spearheaded plans for their new arena, which opened in October 2016.
 He joined the Kings in 2013, after working in various roles throughout the NBA.

 He was named Sacramento's business person of the year in 2017, and was a "Forty Under 40" honoree by the Sports Business Journal in 2010.